 While we have several video tutorials and example projects showing how to use Unity to achieve some Naninovel-specific goals, please be aware that we are not able to provide any additional guidance or direct support for Unity's built-in tools.

 Unity is a standalone product with an enormous set of features; it has its own documentation, support services and vast community, which produced numerous learning materials over the engine's more than a decade lifespan.
 Usually, you'll be able to easily find a video tutorial, guide or forum thread for any question or issue you may have; and in the rare cases it's not available, you can always ask on the Unity forum, Q&A service or use one of the official support options.

 After the registration you'll automatically get a "Verified User" role on the server and access to the

-Be aware, that the developer response may be delayed by up to 24 hours (in some cases more), so make sure to:
+Be aware, that the support is only available on business days and the response may be delayed by up to 24 hours (in some cases more), so make sure to:

 - Provide a clear and concise description of the issue and step-by-step instructions on how to reproduce it.

 - Specify Naninovel and Unity versions you're using, target platform (Android, iOS, WebGL, etc) and operating system you're running the editor under (Windows, Mac or Linux).

 - Attach a log file containing error or warning messages related to the issue.

 Attaching a reproduction project greatly increases the chances to identify and fix the issue as soon as possible.